Publish from Claude with the MCP server

 What can the assistant not do?

-Tokens carry scopes for deploying, reading, and managing site settings only.
+Tokens carry scopes for deploying, reading, managing site settings, and reading analytics only.
 Deleting sites, billing, and account or member management are not grantable to a token at all — they always require signing in to the dashboard.

-The token is stored in the assistant’s local config on your machine and sent only to the nippy.host API.
-The dashboard shows each token’s last use, and revoking one takes effect immediately.
+Access is always a scoped token, never your password or session.
+The claude.ai connector mints one through an OAuth consent screen; the local installer stores one in the assistant’s config on your machine, sent only to the nippy.host API.
+The dashboard shows each connection’s last use, and revoking one takes effect immediately.

 Still stuck?